kedro-org/kedro/docs/source/06_resources/01_faq.md

 ### Kedro vs workflow schedulers

-We see Airflow and Luigi as complementary frameworks: Airflow and Luigi are tools that handle deployment, scheduling, monitoring and alerting.
-Kedro is the _worker_ (with built-in sequential and parallel runners).
-It doesn't have to rely on a scheduler, but instead executes a series of tasks, and then reports to the Airflow and Luigi _managers_.
-We are building integrations for both tools and intend these integrations to offer a faster prototyping time and reduce the barriers to entry associated with moving pipelines to both workflow schedulers.
+Kedro is not a workflow scheduler like Airflow and Luigi.
+Kedro makes it easy to prototype your data pipeline, while Airflow and Luigi are complementary frameworks that are great at managing deployment, scheduling, monitoring and alerting.
+A Kedro pipeline is like a machine that builds a car part.
+Airflow and Luigi tell the different Kedro machines to switch on or off in order to work together to produce a car.
+We have built a [Kedro-Airflow](https://github.com/quantumblacklabs/kedro-airflow/) plugin, providing faster prototyping time and reducing the barriers to entry associated with moving pipelines to Airflow.

 ### Kedro vs other ETL frameworks